matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 to namespace events whilst in development and ensure interoperability, we have chosen not to use an unstable prefix for this change, on the understanding that in future we will be able to use the string `version` field for the unstable prefix.

+For backwards compatibility, strongly typed implementations should allow for `version` to be both integer and string.